agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 simple, clear-cut boundaries on complex and ambivalent categories such as "economics".
 Defining the relevant historical materials therefore requires the adoption of specific conventions to approximate the object under study [@desrosieresPolitics2011].
-Therefore, defining a corpus constitutes a quantification convention---one that must always be assessed instrumentally, not as an absolute definition but as an operational hypothesis serving a specific research question.
+Defining a corpus constitutes a quantification convention---one that must always be assessed instrumentally, not as an absolute definition but as an operational hypothesis serving a specific research question.

 Many proxies have been used in the history and philosophy of economics to define disciplines and sub-disciplines.
 For instance,